Blog

 }

-One important thing to keep in mind with this approach, is that JSON encoding may affect the encoded values.
-For instance, JSON encoding a dynamic Color value to a raw data representation, could remove any light and dark mode support from the color when it’s decoded.
+One important thing to keep in mind, is that JSON coding may affect values.
+For instance, JSON encoding a dynamic Color to raw data will remove light & dark mode support.

 Conclusion

-SwiftUI is becoming more and more capable, but we still have to write custom code for some things, such as making Codable work with SwiftUI’s persistency stores.
+SwiftUI is becoming more capable every year, but we still have to write custom code for some things, such as making Codable work with SwiftUI’s persistency stores.

-The StorageCodable protocol that was presented in this post makes it possible to persist any type in AppStorage and SceneStorage, using JSON for encoding and decoding.
+The StorageCodable protocol in this post makes it possible to persist codable types with AppStorage and SceneStorage, using JSON for encoding and decoding.

-StorageCodable is available in the brand new SwiftUIKit 3.6 release.
-I hope that you find it useful.
+StorageCodable is available in my SwiftUIKit open-source project.
+I hope that you like it.